ShaunReass2/MakeChangeProject/README.md

 ### Lessons Learned

-During the course of this program's development, a key lesson learned was the propensity of rounding errors when declaring variables with floating numbers.
+During the course of this program's development, a key lesson learned was the propensity of rounding errors when declaring floating variables.
 While the program ran without any detectable bugs for the majority of the simulation, rounding errors occurred in calculations where nickels and pennies were used.
 It was necessary to convert to integer variables and calculate for the lowest common denominator (penny) for the program to run accurately for all denominations.